1‑866‑ARF‑MEOW

 6. Cushing’s Disease

-Cushing’s disease occurs when a dog’s adrenal glands produce too much cortisol, causing the dog to pant more than usual.
-They may also show signs of being hungrier, thirstier, excessively tired, and begin peeing more frequently.
+Cushing’s disease occurs when a dog’s adrenal glands produce too much cortisol.
+This can cause your dog to pant more than usual.
+They may also be hungrier, thirstier, excessively tired, and peeing more than usual.

 7. Anemia

-A dog is anemic when their red blood cells decrease.
-Red blood cells transport oxygen to their body’s tissues, so fewer blood cells can lead to oxygen deprivation, heavy breathing, and excessive panting.
+Anemia in dogs occurs when their red blood cells decrease.
+Red blood cells transport oxygen to their body’s tissues so that fewer blood cells can lead to oxygen deprivation, heavy breathing, and excessive panting.

-How can you tell normal dog panting from excessive panting?
+How can you tell the difference between normal dog panting and excessive dog panting?

 To determine if your pup’s panting is normal or a sign that something is wrong, you should:

-• Look for other signs/symptoms: Is your dog lethargic or not eating well?
+• Look for other signs/symptoms.
+Is your pet healthy?
+Is your dog lethargic or not eating well?
 Have they been coughing?

 • Pay attention to changes in their panting sounds: Any changes to the sound of your dog’s panting shouldn’t be ignored.